'I Tried the First Phone With An In-Display Fingerprint Sensor' - Slashdot

 When are we going to see bio-metrics treated as ID, not auth?
 Until then, the fact that my phone has a sensor is useless to me.

-I love living in the future (Score:2)
+I love living in the future (Score:3)

 ...Where a cellphone-unlocking fingerprint sensor can be called "traditional."

-covert fingerprint collection... anywhere (Score:3)
+covert fingerprint collection... anywhere (Score:4, Insightful)

 Re: (Score:2)